Cookies Notice Applicable to the EU, Switzerland, and the UK

 Third-party cookies: are cookies that are set by a domain other than that of the website being visited by the user.
 If a user visits a website and another entity sets a cookie through that website, this would be a third-party cookie.

-Session cookies: these cookies allow website operators to link the actions of a user during a browser session.
-A browser session starts when a user opens the browser window and finishes when they close the browser window.
+Session cookies: These cookies allow website operators to link the actions of a user during a browser session.
+A browser session starts when a user opens the browser window and finishes when the user closes the browser window.
 Session cookies are created temporarily.
 Once you close the browser, all session cookies are deleted.

 HOW TO BLOCK COOKIES

-Please note that Internet browsers typically allow you to change your cookie settings.
+Please note also that Internet browsers will also typically allow you to change your cookie settings.
 These settings are usually found in the ‘options’ or ‘preferences’ menu of your Internet browser.
-In order to understand these settings, you may wish to search online for “cookies settings in Internet Explorer,” “cookies settings in Firefox,” “cookies settings in Chrome,” “cookies setting in Safari,” and the like.
-Otherwise you may wish to consult the ‘Help’ option in your Internet browser for more details.
+In order to understand these settings, you may wish to search online for “cookies settings in Internet Explorer,” “cookies settings in Chrome,” “cookies setting in Safari,” and the like.
+Otherwise, you may wish to consult the ‘Help’ option in your Internet browser for more details.